Multiple entities in Microsoft Dynamics CRM

-Over the past few years, Microsoft Dynamics CRM has become a popular enterprise tool for solving complex tasks.
-To implement various scenarios developers often use plug-ins, dialogues and workflows, but sometimes these out-of-the-box tools can’t provide the functionality needed.
+Over the past few years, Microsoft Dynamics CRM has gained popularity as a powerful tool for solving complex enterprise tasks.
+Developers often rely on plug-ins, dialogues, and workflows to implement various scenarios.
+However, these out-of-the-box tools sometimes fall short in providing the needed functionality.

-In this article, we’ll consider using dialogues for multiple entities and implement a sample task where we’ll have customers with invoices.
-The task itself is to increase the invoice discount by some value for all selected customers.
+In this article, we’ll explore using dialogues for multiple entities.
+We’ll demonstrate this by tackling a task where we have customers with invoices.
+The goal is to increase the invoice discount by a certain amount for all selected customers.

 First of all, let’s look at the concept: